chandras10/searchkit-starter-app/README.md

 12. Your cloud9 environment is ready<br/>
     <img src="images/aws-cloud9-env-ready4.png" width="33%" />

-## Configure Expo
-**Install Expo mobile client**

-Follow the installation instructions for your mobile device on the [official Expo website](https://docs.expo.io/versions/latest/introduction/installation#mobile-client-expo-for-ios-and-android)

-**Create Expo account**

-Create an Expo account via the [offical Expo website](https://expo.io/signup)

-Now you have successfully setup Expo and your AWS Cloud9.
+<a name="customize-cloud9"></a>
 ## Customizing the Cloud9 Environment

 1. Go to the newly cloud9 environment and click the settings, select THEMES(top right corner near cloud9 symbol).
-Select one of the Classic theme and night based color ( this is needed for the QR code to be visible for the expo client).
+Select one of the Classic theme and night based color ( this is needed for the QR code to be visible for the expo client).<br/>
 <img src="images/aws-cloud9-theme1.png" width="33%" />
 2. Once the theme got changed, open terminal window.
 The current working directory will be whatever the environment name you have given during the cloud9 create environment steps.
-3. One a shell/terminal and run command `create-react-native-app Test`.
+3. One a shell/terminal and run command `create-react-native-app Test`.<br/>
 <img src="images/aws-cloud9-theme2.png" width="33%" />
 <img src="images/aws-cloud9-theme3.png" width="33%" />
 4. Once the creation is success, you will see the final confirmation as below.
-Also, in your cloud9 IDE, you will see the project folder “Test”.
+Also, in your cloud9 IDE, you will see the project folder “Test”.<br/>
 <img src="images/aws-cloud9-theme4.png" width="33%" />
-5. `cd Test; npm start`
+5. `cd Test; npm start`<br/>
 <img src="images/aws-cloud9-react-app1.png" width="33%" />
 <img src="images/aws-cloud9-react-app2.png" width="33%" />
 6. Now, from your mobile, open the expo app.
 7. Scan the QR code on the expo app and you will see the application loading in your mobile.
-8. You can edit the file `App.js` and once saved, you will see the application in your mobile auto load the changes.
+8. You can edit the file `App.js` and once saved, you will see the application in your mobile auto load the changes.<br/>
 <img src="images/aws-cloud9-react-app3.png" width="33%" />

 ## Verifying your Elasticsearch cluster installation